Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 # Dadapon's Whereabouts, Travel with Mòrag

-===

 ![Mor Ardain City](images/154_mor_ardain_city.jpg)

-Entering the City of Mor Ardain, some Nopon was hiding behind some boxes secretly watching them.
-Dromarch was sensitive to sight, and he turned around just in time to notice the Nopon ducking behind the boxes.
-He didn't thought too much about it; perhaps it was just someone passing.
+Entering the City of Mor Ardain, a Nopon was hiding behind some boxes watching them secretly.
+Dromarch was sensitive to sight; he turned around and searched for whoever was watching them, but the Nopon ducked behind, and he didn't think too much about it, seeing no one suspicious.
 Everyone else was awed by the city that underwent Industrial Revolution.
 Power cables overhead connected to one another.
 Cities of paved floor so clean{{footnote: Of course, in real past London and Amsterdam whatnots, the city was never so clean.
 People drink from the dirty river; if they want filtered water of various levels, it'd cost them much more.
 Water pumps requires money payment, and pump for how many minutes it depends on how much you pay, which the pump drew water from the river and reach the tub in your house.}}.
 Rhinos were tamed to transport objects.

-Rex: "So this is the imperial capital..."
+Rex exclaimed, "So this is the imperial capital..."

-Tora exclaimed with excitement, "Such a big city!
+Tora exclaimed with excitement too, "Such a big city!
 Maybe there places selling rare **junk parts for upgrading Poppi!
 Time to go look!**"

 Poppi objected, "Masterpon, Poppi would rather use **new** parts if possible..."